ciur/papermerge/docs/source/metadata.rst

  .. note::

-    Another convinient term for metadata keys would be - metadata label.
+    Another convenient term for metadata keys would be - metadata label.
 Because metadata key acts like a label and is sort of label.

 Metadata **value** is, well, the value of specific key.
 Continuing with